 Not only do I keep my bobbins on the cork frame but I also have room to store small packages of needles and other light weight items.
 It ended up being a great storage item and I recycled a picture frame at the same time.

-This was a simple solution to a craft room storage problem that anyone can do.
+These are some simple solutions to craft room storage problems that anyone can do.
 The more that you can organize, the less time you need to spend searching for your materials which means you have more time to work on your projects.
 I have many more craft room storage tips that can help you to get and stay organized.

 What craft room storage tips do you have?
 I am always looking for some new ideas.
 Leave me your comments below!